eaklab/eaklab.github.io/README.md

 # eaklab.github.io
-## Placeholder for the Computational Methods for Language and Behavior Research
+## Placeholder for the Computational Methods for Language and Behavior Research Lab